LGUG2Z/story/README.md

 `story commit [-m "commit msg"]` will:
 * Commit staged files in all story projects with the given commit message
 * Update the commit hashes of projects in the story
-* Commit the updated `.meta` file to the meta-repo, with GitHub links to each project commit in the extended commit message
+* Commit the updated `.meta` file to the meta-repo, with links to each project commit in the extended commit message:
     * ```
       commit 8f59319fc2d0403199fb2c6148b5ab67919424f3 (HEAD -> story/commit-example)
       Author: jiqb <gthbji@ml1.net>